addy-dclxvi/xfwm4-theme-collections/README.md

 ## Xfwm Theme
 These are only Window Border.
-The best GTK companion for these themes is [Lumiere](https://github.com/addy-dclxvi/gtk-theme-collections).
+The best GTK companion for these themes is [Lumiere & Fantome](https://github.com/addy-dclxvi/gtk-theme-collections).
 I will create more theme later.

 ## Preview